-APPAM is pleased to host Positions in Policy (PIP) virtually this fall.
-APPAM will gather job seeker information and resumes throughout the month of October and share a biweekly contact list with interested employers.
+APPAM was pleased to host Positions in Policy (PIP) virtually this past fall.
+APPAM gathered job seeker information and resumes throughout the month of October and shared a biweekly contact list with interested employers.

 What's so special about this program?
 PIP has a unique matching style.
-As a job seeker, your resume will be put directly in front of employers based on specialized criteria from your resume and the company.
-The employers will post open positions on APPAM’s Career Connections page and can use the job seeker contact list to narrow their candidate search.
+As a job seeker, your resume was put directly in front of employers based on specialized criteria from your resume and the company.
+The employers posted open positions on APPAM’s Career Connections page and used the job seeker contact list to narrow their candidate search.
 This opportunity is at the top of the list of APPAM membership benefits.

-Employers will post open positions to Career Connections and use the job seeker contact list to help narrow their search.
-This list will be updated and shared biweekly throughout the month of October 2021.
-To post a position, please contact Bethany Clark, firstname.lastname@example.org.
+Employers posted open positions to Career Connections and used the job seeker contact list to help narrow their search.
+This list was updated and shared biweekly throughout the month of October 2021.

-Interview Space: Employers are responsible for scheduling and conducting interviews using their own virtual platforms this fall.
+Interview Space: Employers were responsible for scheduling and conducting interviews using their own virtual platforms in the fall.

 Tired of uploading your resume to a website and feeling like it’s being lost in the void?
 When you participate in PIP, your contact information, areas of interest, and resume will be put directly in front of employers with open positions to give you a leg up amongst other job seekers and resumes floating around the internet.
-If interested, complete this form by October 29, 2021.
-APPAM will share updated job seeker contact lists with interested employers throughout the month of October then employers will reach out directly to coordinate virtual interviews.
+APPAM shared updated job seeker contact lists with interested employers throughout the month of October then employers reached out directly to coordinate virtual interviews.